Before you make any changes to your diet please speak to your healthcare team particularly if you are taking medication for your diabetes.

 Different methods of fasting

-There are a number of different diets that incorporates the principles of intermittent fasting.
+There are a number of different diets that incorporate the principles of intermittent fasting.
 The two most well-known are:

 Intermittent fasting can help you lose body fat and inches as it works out to approximately a 25% total calorie deficit for the week.
 However, you do need to be mindful of the foods you are eating in the fed state, if you overeat or are eating high-calorie foods then you won’t see the weight reduction you are looking for.